By Tim Lambert

 Assembly Rooms open

 Southampton grows north of Bargate.
-The street are paved and cleaned.
+The streets are paved and cleaned.

 Southampton gains its first bank